UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 - Describe what a training data set is and how it is used in classification.
 - Interpret the output of a classifier.
 - Compute, by hand, the straight-line (Euclidean) distance between points on a graph when there are two predictor variables.
-- Explain the $K$-nearest neighbor classification algorithm.
+- Explain the K-nearest neighbors classification algorithm.
-- Perform $K$-nearest neighbor classification in Python using `scikit-learn`.
+- Perform K-nearest neighbors classification in Python using `scikit-learn`.
 - Use methods from `scikit-learn` to center, scale, balance, and impute data as a preprocessing step.
 - Combine preprocessing and model training into a `Pipeline` using `make_pipeline`.